Skip to main content

 Hormone Therapy for Women

-Hormone therapy for women is more complex due to the cyclical nature of female hormones and the significant changes that occur during and menopause.
+Hormone therapy for women is more complex due to the cyclical nature of female hormones and the significant changes that occur during perimenopause and menopause.
 The goal of therapy is to alleviate symptoms such as hot flashes, night sweats, vaginal dryness, mood changes, and sleep disturbances.

 The primary hormones used in female hormone therapy are estrogen and progesterone.
 Estrogen is the most effective treatment for vasomotor symptoms like hot flashes.
 Progesterone is typically prescribed along with estrogen in women who have a uterus to protect against endometrial cancer.
-Testosterone therapy may also be considered for women with low libido, fatigue, and other symptoms that do not respond to alone.
+Testosterone therapy may also be considered for women with low libido, fatigue, and other symptoms that do not respond to estrogen and progesterone alone.

 The specific protocol will depend on the woman’s menopausal status: